JEFFREY SCHWARZ

 Founder & President of Automat Pictures

-His previous film, Boulevard!
-A Hollywood Story, is about Gloria Swanson’s attempt to adapt Sunset Boulevard into a musical and the resulting threesome with her songwriters.
-It premiered at Los Angeles Outfest in 2021.
-Other work includes The Fabulous Allan Carr (2017), about the flamboyant producer of Grease and La Cage Aux Folles, Tab Hunter Confidential (2015), a biographical portrait of the 1950s screen heartthrob, I Am Divine (2013), about the international drag superstar and John Waters’ leading lady, and HBO Documentary Films’ Vito (2011), the Emmy-winning portrait of beloved gay activist Vito Russo.
-Vito was nominated for two 2013 News and Documentary Emmy Awards, including Outstanding Historical Programming, as well as a 2013 GLAAD Media Award for Outstanding Documentary.
-Schwarz’s other films include Wrangler: Anatomy of an Icon (2008) and Spine Tingler!
+His previous film, Commitment to Life, chronicles Los Angeles’ response to the HIV/AIDS crisis and premiered on NBCUniversal’s Peacock.
+Prior work includes Boulevard!
+A Hollywood Story (2021), about Gloria Swanson’s attempt to adapt Sunset Boulevard into a musical; The Fabulous Allan Carr (2017), about the flamboyant producer of Grease and La Cage Aux Folles; Tab Hunter Confidential (2015), a biographical portrait of the 1950s screen heartthrob; I Am Divine (2013), about the international drag superstar and John Waters‘ leading lady; and HBO Documentary Films‘ Vito (2011), the Emmy-winning portrait of gay activist Vito Russo, which received a 2013 News and Documentary Emmy Award and a 2013 GLAAD Media Award for Outstanding Documentary.
+Earlier films include Wrangler: Anatomy of an Icon (2008) and Spine Tingler!
 The William Castle Story, which won the 2007 AFI Fest Documentary Audience Award and aired on Turner Classic Movies.

-Schwarz has served as producer, co-producer, and executive producer on Ron Nyswaner’s She’s the Best Thing In It (2015), Mike Stabile’s Seed Money: The Chuck Holmes Story (2015), Elijah Drenner’s That Guy Dick Miller (2014), and Rob Epstein and Jeffrey Friedman’s And the Oscar Goes To (2014).
-He was also consulting producer on Lisa Dapolito and CNN Films’ Love Gilda, which premiered at the 2018 Tribeca Film Festival, as well as Jennifer Kroot’s The Untold Tales of Armistead Maupin (2017).
+Schwarz has served in various producing capacities on Ron Nyswaner‘s She‘s the Best Thing In It (2015), Mike Stabile’s Seed Money: The Chuck Holmes Story (2015), Elijah Drenner‘s That Guy Dick Miller (2014), Rob Epstein and Jeffrey Friedman‘s And the Oscar Goes To (2014), Lisa Dapolito and CNN Films’ Love Gilda (2018), and Jennifer Kroot‘s The Untold Tales of Armistead Maupin (2017).
+He served as consulting producer on Ilya Chaiken’s Pretty Ugly: The Story of the Lunachicks (2026).

 “One of our most prolific nonfiction filmmakers.”